Looking for help for someone else?

 Want to know how to make some changes?
 Ka rawe/excellent!
 This page has some ideas to help you think about what's important to you and why you want to make changes.
 You can learn about when things start to go wrong, and what you can do when you notice this happening.
 There will be some things here that apply to you, and others that don't, so take what you need from this page.

-• A great first step for making change is thinking about what's important to you.
+• A great first step towards change is thinking about what's important to you.
 Pick which values mean something to you and see what they could look like.

 • Beliefs are fixed ideas about ourselves, other people, and the world we live in.
-These are usually formed in childhood and as we grow older can get stronger.
+These are usually formed in childhood and get stronger as we grow older.
 They are things we hold to be absolutely true deep down, below our surface thoughts, and we believe them without question.

 How do your beliefs influence your behaviour?